 Can death pull apart what music brings together?
 In The Beauty That Remains, Ashley Woodfolk delves into that question.
 Her compelling debut novel explores how three different characters find courage and comfort in the aftermath of a tragic loss.
 Here, we talk to Ashley about writing, publishing, and tips that she’d like to share with emerging authors.
+(Plus, meet Ashley at the Writer’s Digest Annual Conference in August!)

 What was your life like, pre-book?